telerik/winforms-docs/controls/gridview/view-definitions/table-view.md

 ---
 title: Table View
-page_title: Table View | RadGridView
+page_title: Table View - WinForms GridView Control
-description: This is the default view where the data is presented like a table and you can reorder, hide and pin columns.
+description: WinForms GridView offers a default view where the data is presented like a table and you can reorder, hide and pin columns.
 slug: winforms/gridview/view-definitions/table-view
 tags: table,view
 published: True